 Two former Twitter employees accused of spying for Saudi Arabia

-WASHINGTON: Two former employees of Twitter and a third man from Saudi Arabia face US charges of spying for the kingdom by digging up private user data and giving it to Saudi officials in exchange for payment, according to a complaint filed on Wednesday (Nov 6).
+WASHINGTON: Two former employees of Twitter Inc and a third man from Saudi Arabia face U.S. charges of spying for the kingdom by digging up private user data and giving it to Saudi officials in exchange for payment, according to a complaint filed on Wednesday.

 Ali Alzabarah and Ahmad Abouammo, who used to work for Twitter, and Ahmed Almutairi, who then worked for the Saudi royal family, face charges of working for the Kingdom of Saudi Arabia without registering as foreign agents, according to a complaint filed against them.

-"This information could have been used to identify and locate the Twitter users who published these posts," the Justice Department said in a news release.
+"This information could have been used to identify and locate the Twitter users who published these posts," the Justice Department said in a statement.

 Almutairi, for his part, is accused of acting as a go-between for the Saudi government and the Twitter employees.

-Abouammo is under arrest in Seattle, Washington while the other two are in Saudi Arabia, the department said.
+Abouammo was arrested in Seattle, Washington while the other two are in Saudi Arabia, the department said.

+Abouammo was ordered to remain behind bars by a U.S. magistrate judge on Wednesday pending a detention hearing set for Friday.
+The U.S. Attorney's Office said in a court filing it wants Abouammo detained pending trial because of a "serious risk" of flight.

 The two men were given cash and other rewards, such as an expensive watch, for the information, the complaint said.